We can overcomplicate things when trying to compose a great photo. So today we’re looking at simplicity in photography composition, specifically:

 It’s not just a matter of thinking about what doesn’t work in an image, you also need to consider if everything you see in frame is serving a purpose.
 Is it adding to the image and does it need to be there?

 What you can leave out?
 Would removing an element from the shot make it a stronger photo?
-If it’s not part of the story and doesn’t add to the message, exclude it from the image.
+If an element isn’t part of the story and doesn’t add to the message, exclude it from the image.

 Of course that’s great if it’s moveable!
 If it’s not, try to change your position, or crop tighter so that the distracting elements are no longer in frame.